Sir John Edmonston1

 Eupheme Stewart, Countess of Caithness was born before 1375.1 She was the daughter of David Stewart, 1st Earl of Caithness and unknown daughter Lindsay.1 She married, firstly, Patrick Graham, Earl of Strathearn, son of Sir Patrick Graham of Kincardine and of Dundaff and Eupheme Stewart, before December 1406.1 She married, secondly, Sir Patrick Dunbar.1 She died on 15 October 1434.1

-She succeeded to the title of Countess Palatine of Stratherne before 5 March 1389.1 She succeeded to the title of 2nd Countess of Caithness [S., 1375] before 5 March 1389.2 She abdicated as Countess Palatine of Caithness before July 1402.1 From before December 1406, her married name became Graham.
+She succeeded as the Countess Palatine of Stratherne before 5 March 1389.1 She succeeded as the 2nd Countess of Caithness [S., 1375] before 5 March 1389.2 She abdicated as Countess Palatine of Caithness before July 1402.1 From before December 1406, her married name became Graham.

 Children of Eupheme Stewart, Countess of Caithness and Patrick Graham, Earl of Strathearn